Remember these tips for creating a wildlife-friendly urban garden to attract more birds and insects:

-Try to use all the available space you have in your garden.
+2. Make use of all available space in your garden.

-Make a wildflower "meadow" with a small pond where you grow insect-friendly plants.
+3. Create a wildflower "meadow" with a small pond and grow insect-friendly plants.

-Use wildlife-friendly pest control and compost for fertilizing your soil.
+4. Use wildlife-friendly pest control and compost for fertilizing the soil.

-Creating an insect hotel and experimenting with vertical gardens will attract more insects.
+5. Build an insect hotel and experiment with vertical gardens to attract more insects.

 Fig. 1.
 Sunflowers are attractive to a wide range of pollinators.
 The blooms are a rich nectar source for dozens of butterfly species